hyperstack-org/hyperstack/DOCS.md

 The lifecycle revolves around rendering the component.
 As the state or parameters of a component changes, its render method will be called to generate the new HTML.
 The rest of the callbacks hook into the lifecycle before or after rendering.

-For reasons described below Hyperloop provides a render callback to simplify defining the render method:
+For reasons described below Hyperstack provides a render callback to simplify defining the render method:

 ```ruby
 render do ....